avalanche-foundation/ACPs/ACPs/000-configurable-evm-code-size-limit/README.md

 ## Backwards Compatibility

-This ACP is backwards compatible by default because chains that do not opt in retain Ethereum-compatible defaults.
+This ACP is not backwards compatible with the pre-upgrade C-Chain deployment limit, because the C-Chain default contract size and initcode limits increase at activation.

-For Avalanche L1s that do opt in, the main compatibility impact is positive but chain-specific: contracts that would previously fail deployment due to EIP-170/EIP-3860-sized limits may deploy successfully after activation.
+On the C-Chain, the compatibility impact is limited to contract creation validity after activation: contracts that would previously fail due to EIP-170/EIP-3860-sized limits may deploy successfully after the upgrade.
+Ordinary execution semantics for already-deployed contracts remain unchanged.

+For Avalanche L1s, this ACP is backwards compatible by default because chains that do not opt in retain Ethereum-compatible defaults.

-Potential compatibility considerations include:
+Potential compatibility considerations across both environments include:

 - deployment tools may assume Ethereum's 24,576-byte runtime limit;
 - explorers, static analyzers, and indexers may have hardcoded assumptions around EIP-170-sized artifacts;
 - bridges, wallets, and SDKs that market themselves as “Ethereum-compatible” may need to clarify that compatibility does not imply Ethereum-identical code-size policy.

-Because this ACP only relaxes deployment constraints for opt-in Avalanche L1s, ordinary transaction execution and already-deployed contracts remain unaffected.

 ## Reference Implementation